mathnabit/livestream-antmedia/README.md

 - **Integration with Antmedia Server API:** The application integrates with the Antmedia Server API to manage live streams and fetch stream-related data.
   Both Laravel and Vue.js interact with the Antmedia Server API, each serving a specific purpose: Vue.js handles creating and playing live meetings, while Laravel manages editing and deleting meetings.

-- **API Data Fetching:** The application uses periodic fetching (polling) every 10 seconds to retrieve updates such as viewer counts, live feed updates and meetings data synchronizing.
+- **API Data Fetching:** The application uses periodic fetching (polling) to retrieve updates such as viewer counts, live feed updates and updated meetings data.
+Below are the scenarios where polling is used:
+  - **On First Access of the App:** When the application is first accessed, polling is used to synchronize data in local DB with Antmedia Server.
+  - **During a Played Meeting:** Polling occurs every 10 seconds to fetch updates.
+  - **When a Meeting Name is Updated:** Polling is triggered to synchronize the updated meeting data with local DB.

-                        This approach was chosen instead of WebSockets for simplicity.
+ > This approach was chosen instead of WebSockets for simplicity.

 ### JWT Usage